Eni Fully-funded Masters Scholarships for African Students at University of Oxford 2022/2023

 Offered Since: 2011

 - The scholarships will be awarded based on both academic merit and potential and financial need.
-Preference will be given to applicants who have clear ambitions to use their accumulated learning to benefit their home country after graduation.
+Preference will be given to applicants with clear ambitions to use their accumulated learning to benefit their home country after graduation.

 Number of Scholarships: Three (3) scholarships will be awarded

 Value of Scholarship